 Below is an example of Sonic the Hedgehog using a transparent colour (dark blue) for the borders and in the background water.

-In low colour mode, only three bits of a palette entry are used in the following way:
+In this "low color mode", only three bits of a palette entry are used in the following way:

 As such, all palettes appear quite dark and there are only 8 possible colours to choose from.
 Below is an example of Sonic the Hedgehog using low color mode (taken in Gens/GS, unconfirmed on real hardware).

 Note that this is most likely a bug, since on Master System, the M4 bit controls whether or not SMS or TMS video modes are used.
 On Mega Drive, TMS video modes don't function, so the colors are to 0, but it seems they only handled two bits per color, not all three.